Middle School students are filled with questions, and the SEEK Scholars Program gives seventh and eighth grade students the space to explore.

 By most measures, Dr. Frenchman's reputation and resume tell a story of personal and professional success; however, in her remarks to students she chose to share a little about the challenging times during her educational journey and times she experienced failure and missteps on her career path.

-The most important things to have to make it through the hard times, Dr. Frenchman said, are "resilience and support."
+The most important things to have to make it through the hard times, Dr. Frenchman told students, are "resilience and support."

 "Harpeth Hall has more support than any other experience I have had... and it is real, and it's warm," she continued.
 "Don't take it for granted!"

-Dr. Frenchman's candid and authentic delivery resonated with students who nodded and seemed to empathize with the feelings of self-doubt she experienced.
+Dr. Frenchman's candid and authentic delivery resonated with students who nodded and appeared to empathize with the feelings of self-doubt she experienced.

 Everyone's path is different, and it is not always linear, Dr. Frenchman continued.
 She advised the girls, "I want you to know you have more time than you think," Frenchman said.
 "You can slow it down and figure it out."